Vamana/Carnatic-Beat-Identification/README.md

 ![SignalDetectionApp](https://github.com/user-attachments/assets/c04272ee-47e9-4e4b-9aaf-54a245c0f365)

+#### Data generation is underrated!
-We remark here that there is some art, not just data science, behind the data generation.
-For example, what is the definition of a "spike" in sound intensity, and how does one separate it from the noise?
+We remark here that there is some art behind the data generation.
+For example, what is the definition of a "spike" in sound intensity, and how does one separate it from background?
 How dependent is the vectorization on choice of base scan position?
 There was some trial and error and experimentation in developing the image analysis software.
-At a meta level, is there a better approach to vectorizing a sound clip to select out drum beats, other than intensity analysis?
+At a meta level, is there a better approach to vectorizing a sound clip to select out drum beats, other than intensity analysis? <br/>

+One develops a genuine respect and admiration for those who collect high-quality, clean data - a role that is perhaps underappreciated when data can be easily downloaded with the click of a button.

 ## ML/AI Analysis Techniques:
 The ML/AI question here is one of **classification**: given an audio clip, classify it as one of the 3 taalams.